luizbizzio/emojis/README.md

 # Emoji PNG Assets 😃

-**Note:**  This repository serves as a library of PNG emoji assets collected from various sources.
-Please note that these assets are not created or owned by me, but are provided here for convenience and easy access.
+**Note**: This repository serves as a library of PNG emoji assets collected from various sources.
+Please note that these assets are not created or owned by me, and are provided here solely for convenience and easy access.
+All rights to the emoji assets belong to their respective copyright holders.
+Usage of these assets is subject to the terms and conditions set by the original creators.

 ## **Apple**
 <img src="/apple/😊.png" alt="emoji" width="100" height="100">&nbsp; &nbsp; &nbsp;